Having used my Stryd for almost a year now, I feel ready to do a Stryd footpod review.

 I am not a super fast, young, elite runner but rather I am a 58-year-old female who took up running around 8 years ago.

 Most runners tend to measure progress and ability by looking at pace but Stryd is all about using and measuring running power.
-The more power you can exert and the more efficiently you use that power, the faster you will be.
+The more power you can exert and the more efficiently you can use that power, the faster you will be.

 The Stryd footpod measures your running power and then shows you how to increase it so that you can become a better and more efficient runner.

-The Stryd footpod is a small black tear shaped pod that you wear on your shoe.
+The Stryd footpod is a small, black, tear shaped pod that you wear on your shoe.
 If you are a competitive cyclist, you may well have heard of power meters but for runners it is a pretty new concept.

 I use Stryd along with my Garmin Fenix 5S.
 It will work with any android phone or iPhone and most running watches.